IOB-Muenster/MetagenomicsDB/README.md

 example mentioned before.
 Consult our publication including the Supplementary Methods (see below) for a detailed description of the underlying rational.
 In order to customize the functionality of MetagenomicsDB, please read the descriptions in the publication and the Supplementary Methods.
-The aforementioned tests will assist you in the software development, as they will readily show, if some basic functional got lost by your adjustments.
+The aforementioned tests will assist you in the software development, as they will readily show, if some basic functionality got lost by your adjustments.
 If you think that your changes are useful for a wider audience, please open a pull request.

 ## Publication